curl/everything-curl/libcurl/options/strings.md

 duration of the associated transfer.

 If that is problematic, an alternative is to instead use `CURLOPT_COPYPOSTFIELDS` which copies the data.
-If the data is binary and doesn't stop at the first present of a null byte, make sure that `CURLOPT_POSTFIELDSIZE` is set *before* this option is used.
+If the data is binary and does not stop at the first present of a null byte, make sure that `CURLOPT_POSTFIELDSIZE` is set *before* this option is used.

 ## C++